pagkly/Zed/Investopedia3/Operating Income Definition.md

 ## Special Considerations

-It's important to note that operating income is [different than net income](https://www.investopedia.com/ask/answers/122414/what-difference-between-operating-income-and-net-income.asp) (as well as gross profit).
+It's important to note that operating income is [[different than net income]](https://www.investopedia.com/ask/answers/122414/what-difference-between-operating-income-and-net-income.asp) (as well as gross profit).
 Operating income includes more expense line items than gross profit, which primarily includes the costs of production.
-Operating income includes both COGS—or cost of sales—as well as [operating expenses](https://www.investopedia.com/terms/n/noninterest-expense.asp).
+Operating income includes both COGS—or cost of sales—as well as [[operating expenses]](https://www.investopedia.com/terms/n/noninterest-expense.asp).
 However, operating income does not include items such as other income, non-operating income, and non-operating expenses.
 Instead, those figures are included in the net income calculation.

 ## Frequently Asked Questions